AeraVentis/OldChromeArrayUpToSorted/README.md

 This repository contains a Chrome extension designed to polyfill the `Array.prototype.toSorted` method for older versions of Chrome.
 The extension addresses an issue that arose on the chatgpt.com page when OpenAI's developers added the `toSorted` method, causing an error message "Oops, an error occurred!" to appear on older versions of Chrome.
 The problem was discussed in the OpenAI community, as detailed on the [community page](https://community.openai.com/t/oops-an-error-occurred/896544/136).

-The `toSorted` method's code was contributed by a user named 'GenericGeneral', and this extension packages that function for seamless use.
+The `toSorted` method's code was contributed by a user named [GenericGeneral](https://community.openai.com/u/genericgeneral/summary), and this extension packages that function for seamless use.
 Below is the core function that was implemented:

 ```javascript
 if (!Array.prototype.toSorted) {